md8n/GCodeClean/README.md

 Now find yourself a gcode (`.nc`, `.gcode`, etc.) file to use for the option `--filename <filename>`.
 And replace `<filename>` with the full path to your gcode file (as per what your OS requires).

-The GCodeClean `CLI` will require Read access to that file, and Write access to the folder where that file is located.
+The GCodeClean `GCC` will require Read access to that file, and Write access to the folder where that file is located.

-And then run the `GCodeCleanCLI` executable. e.g. for Windows that might look like:
+And then run the `GCC` executable. e.g. for Windows that might look like:
 ```
-.\cli --filename FacadeFullAlternate.nc --minimise soft --annotate
+.\GCC.exe --filename FacadeFullAlternate.nc --minimise soft --annotate
 ```

 or for Linux (Ubuntu 18.04 / 20.04)
 ```
-./CLI --filename FacadeFullAlternate.nc --minimise hard --annotate
+./GCC --filename FacadeFullAlternate.nc --minimise hard --annotate
 ```

-After processing the GCodeClean `CLI` will report the number of lines that it output.
+After processing the GCodeClean `GCC` will report the number of lines that it output.
 The output file will have `-gcc` appended to name of the input file (but before the file extension) that you provided on the command line.

-Note: If the input file does not exist (or can't be found, i.e. your typo) then GCodeClean `CLI` will fail, but it won't do any harm.
+Note: If the input file does not exist (or can't be found, i.e. your typo) then GCodeClean `GCC` will fail, but it won't do any harm.

 `Exit code`:
 * `0` - Success